 - In a medium bowl, whisk together the eggs and water until the whites and yolks are well blended.
 Add the nutmeg, salt and pepper and whisk again to combine.

 - Heat a 10" non-stick skillet sprayed with cooking oil over medium heat until a drop of water sizzles when it is added.

 - Pour the egg mixture into the hot pan.
 It should begin to set (firm up) immediately.

 - As the egg mixture cooks, lift the edges to allow the uncooked portion to flow underneath.

 - When it is mostly set, turn the omelet over.

-- Fold the omelet over and allow it to cook just long enough to melt the cheese.
+- Fold the plain side of the omelet over the side with the vegetables, and allow it to cook just long enough to melt the cheese.